An equivalent of Kronecker's Theorem for powers of an Algebraic Number and Structure of Linear Recurrences of fixed length: Introduction

 \subsection{Main results}

-We can now state our main results: \begin{teo} Let $m \geq d>0$ be positive integers, and let $\theta_1,\dots,\theta_m$ be real numbers such that $\theta_1,\dots,\theta_d$ are linearly independent over $\Q$, and $\theta_{d+1},\dots$ are inductively defined by the linear recurrence determined by a primitive integral polynomial $A(x)$ of degree $d$ and with nonzero constant coefficient.
+We now state our main results: \begin{teo} Let $m, d>0$ be positive integers, and let $\theta_1,\dots,\theta_m$ be real numbers such that $\theta_1,\dots,\theta_d$ are linearly independent over $\Q$, and the remaining $\theta_{d+1},\dots,\theta_m$ are inductively defined by the linear recurrence relation induced by a primitive integral polynomial $A(x)$ of degree $d$ and with nonzero constant coefficient.
 Then

 is $\epsilon$-dense for each $\epsilon$ at least

 \end{teo}